pavithrabinu5/pavithrabinu5/README.md

-🤍About Me:
+🤍About Me: <br>
-🔭 Computer Science student focused on Artificial Intelligence and Machine Learning, exploring how intelligent systems can transform unstructured data into meaningful insights and real-world applications.<br>
+Computer Science student focused on Artificial Intelligence and Machine Learning, exploring how intelligent systems can transform unstructured data into meaningful insights and real-world applications.<br>

 Interested in building practical AI systems by combining machine learning models, data processing pipelines, and scalable software architecture.<br>